gr0uch/how-to-js/README.md

 This document is about how I write JavaScript.
 Having programmed in ECMAScript and its variants (ActionScript) over many years, I've developed a rather idiosyncratic style.
 Programming tends to be more art than science, so this document might as well be about my art style.

+There is a separate document about [JS that I consider harmful](https://github.com/sapeien/how-to-js/blob/master/CONSIDERED_HARMFUL.md).

 ## Introduction